 - Improvement in mobility: If the affected area was causing difficulty with mobility, such as walking, you might notice an improvement in movement as the infection is controlled.

-What causes Cellulitis in legs, toes and feet?
+What causes cellulitis in the legs, toes, and feet?

-Cellulitis in the leg, Cellulitis of the toes or feet is commonly caused by bacteria entering the skin through a break or opening, such as a cut, scrape, or insect bite.
-The bacteria that most commonly cause cellulitis are Streptococcus and Staphylococcus.
+Cellulitis in the leg and the toes or feet is commonly caused by bacteria entering the skin through a break or opening, such as a cut, scrape, or insect bite.
+Moreover, the bacteria that most commonly cause cellulitis are Streptococcus and Staphylococcus.